jaredxfeng/jaredxfeng/README.md

 - I am training to get faster at running 5K.

 ## Convictions
-- I affirm the Apostles Creed, the Nicene Creed, the Athanasian Creed, the Chalcedonian Defition, and the [1689 London Baptist Confession of Faith](https://www.the1689confession.com/).
+- I affirm the Apostles Creed, the Nicene Creed, the Athanasian Creed, the Chalcedonian Definition, and the [1689 London Baptist Confession of Faith](https://www.the1689confession.com/).

 <!---
 ## Stats